SemanticScanpath: Combining Gaze and Speech for Situated Human-Robot Interaction Using LLMs: GAZE AND SPEECH DISAMBIGUATION IN SITUATED SCENARIOS

+Consider a workspace shared between a robot and a human and containing a set of objects $\mathcal{O}$.
+During an interaction, the user produces an utterance ${u}$ and exhibits gaze behavior ${g(t)}$, with $t \in W$, where $W$ denotes the temporal window during which the user makes the request.
+The utterance specifies a request to be carried out in the scene.
+While the request may describe or imply the action to be performed, the object(s) $\mathcal{O}^* \subseteq \mathcal{O}$ to which it applies may not be uniquely determined from speech alone.
+The problem addressed in this work is to infer, from $u$, $g(t)$, and $\mathcal{O}$, the object(s) ${\mathcal{O}^*}$ involved in the request, i.e, $\mathcal{O}^* = \Phi(u, g(t), \mathcal{O})$, where ${\Phi(\cdot)}$ denotes the multimodal grounding mechanism.

-\subsection{The semantic scanpath}
+\subsection{The Semantic Scanpath}

-Speech production and gaze behavior are consistently related in a situated interaction and we propose here that they should be jointly evaluated in a suitable representation.
-During turn-taking in collaborative scenarios, scanpaths, intended as ordered sequences of fixations, can reveal the start and end of a turn \cite{ho2015speaking}, anticipate objects the user is about to mention \cite{HANNA2007596} and/or manipulate \cite{belardinelli2024gaze}, ultimately working as an additional channel, making communication less ambiguous and more efficient.
-Here, we consider providing the LLM at each turn the transcribed utterance of the speaker (dialogue line) along with the concurrent scanpath (gaze history) in terms of an ordered sequence of pairs of gazed semantic Areas-Of-Interest (AOIs) and related dwell times.
+Speech production and gaze behavior are consistently related in a situated interaction.
+We propose here that they should be jointly evaluated in a suitable representation.
+During turn-taking in collaborative scenarios, scanpaths, intended as ordered sequences of fixations, can reveal the start and end of a turn \cite{ho2015speaking}, anticipate objects the user is about to mention \cite{HANNA2007596} and/or manipulate \cite{belardinelli2024gaze}, ultimately making communication less ambiguous and more efficient.
+Here, we define the Semantic Scanpath $\mathcal{S}$ for an interaction turn as the combination of the transcribed utterance of the speaker (dialogue line) and the corresponding gaze history over the temporal window $W$ associated with that turn.
+The gaze history is represented as an ordered sequence of fixation segments, i.e., pairs containing gazed semantic Areas-Of-Interest (AOIs) and their associated dwell times (considered as a cue of deictic engagement).
+Formally, ${\mathcal{S} = (u, \mathcal{H})}$, where $u$ denotes the utterance produced during the turn and $\mathcal{H} = \{(A_k, \tau_k)\}_{k=1}^{K}$ denotes the gaze history, with $A_k \subseteq \mathcal{O}$ representing the semantic AOI during segment $k$ (corresponding to one or more objects in the scene) and $\tau_k$ its dwell time.
 The representation is agnostic as to the way the AOIs sequence is extracted.
+Accordingly, the multimodal grounding problem can be expressed in terms of this representation as $\mathcal{O}^* = \Phi(\mathcal{S}, \mathcal{O})$.